RootsTech and Relatives at RootsTech - FAQ

 To remove someone from your contacts list, do the following:

-On your contacts page, find the name of the person to remove, and click the name.
+On your contacts page, find the name of the person to remove.
+Click the name.
 From the pop-out box, click Remove Contact.
-The person will be removed from your contacts list.

 What is the benefit of adding someone as a contact?

-Adding someone as a contact has a couple of distinct benefits.
-First, it’s a great way to “save” people you want to keep track of.
+Adding someone as a contact has distinct benefits.
+First, it is a great way to “save” people you want to keep track of.
 For example, you can use the Search feature to find friends you think may have registered for RootsTech.
 You can then save any you find to your friend list to easily keep track of your results and even start a conversation.
-Second, once the conference is over, the Relatives by Location list and Search will go away.
-The Contact List will remain available for a few weeks after RootsTech is over.
+Second, once the conference is over, the Relatives by Location list and Search are no longer available.
+The Contact List remains available for a few weeks after RootsTech is over.

 What does “Close Relative” mean?